mboleary/arsmachina.net/content/projects/website_redesign.md

 {{ iconleft(icon="git-branch", class="", content="<b>Source Code on Github: <a href='https://github.com/mboleary/ars-css-next'>https://github.com/mboleary/ars-css-next</a></b>")}}
 # Ars Materia

 Ars Materia is the new theme that this website, as well as several other projects will use for styling.
-This redesign is similar in style to the old arsmachina styling, but is written in such a way that makes it easier to implement these styles elsewhere, as well as cut down on the number of files required to implement the styling, making it better to use on the web, and also to make the code more managable.
+This redesign is similar in style to the old arsmachina styling, but is written in such a way that makes it easier to implement these styles elsewhere, as well as cut down on the number of files required to implement the styling, making it better to use on the web, and also to make the code more manageable.

 ## Project History

-This is a continuation of the style first written by me in 2018 for a reboot of a hackathon project that displayed the grade averages for each class at USC, as that data was publically available.
+This is a continuation of the style first written by me in 2018 for a reboot of a hackathon project that displayed the grade averages for each class at USC, as that data was publicly available.
 That template eventually became the base for a student organization website, [acm.cse.sc.edu](https://web.archive.org/web/20191101120834/http://acm.cse.sc.edu/).
 After that, I also used the same template for this website which at the time hosted my portfolio for a New Media Arts class (MART380) that I took during my last semester of school, and my Graduation with Leadership Distinction portfolio as well which can be found at [https://cse.sc.edu/~mboleary/](https://cse.sc.edu/~mboleary/).
 At the time I initially wrote the styling, I was less familiar with the web ecosystem, and best practices in writing CSS and managing that much styling which ultimately led to code that was difficult to manage and use elsewhere.
 That was one of many factors that led me to rewrite the website styling.

 ## Project Goals